-For more information on the history of reserve activations, see CRS Report RL30637, Involuntary Reserve Activations For U.S. Military Operations Since World War II, by (name red acted)
+For more information on the history of reserve activations, see CRS Report RL30637, Involuntary Reserve Activations For U.S. Military Operations Since World War II, by Lawrence Kapp.

 7. How Does the Posse Comitatus Act Affect Use of the Reserve Components to Handle Domestic Emergencies?